Cuban Cigars Online

 In December 1998 this information appeared in the Internet and Habanos decided to change the codes and outwit those who wanted to crack them.

-The phrase Codigo Uneta was taken for a basis.
-The first word is the "code", the second - the name of the organization which supervised the work of all factories - La Union de Empresas del Tabaco de Cuba (now it is Tabacuba).
-To fit 5 letters format, the word Codigo has lost the last "o".
-And the correspondence of letters to figures has been changed as well: the word Codig corresponded to figures upside-down 98765 and Uneta - to figures 01234.
-Thus, the word for decoding was quite strange: Netagidocu.
+To change their previous coding, Habanos chose the phrase Codigo Uneta as basis.
+The first word stands for the English word code, and the second is the acronym of the organization which has been controlling the work at the factories - La Union de Empresas Del Tabaco de Cuba in the past, currently known as Tabacuba.
+In order to keep the 5 letters format, the word Codigo has suffered a change and lost the last letter "o".
+At the same time, the matching order of letters and figures has changed as well: the word Codig corresponded to the figures in the following way - 98765, while the word Uneta - to the figures 01234.
+Thus, the decoding word came as a little bit strange: Netagidocu.

 CODICUNETA